-- Start with components that lie flattest

-- MERG Bending Jig is useful

-- Cut excess wire, possibly keeping them for wire links in later kits.
-Cut the wire before soldering (side cutters used at an angle) - this makes it much faster to solder as there is less of a heatsink.
+Start with components that lie flattest MERG Bending Jig is useful • Cut excess wire, possibly keeping them for wire links in later kits.
+Cut the wire before soldering (side cutters used at an angle) - makes it faster to solder as there is less of a heatsink (also recommended industrially as the cut end is covered with solder).